Public-Source Archive

-You have discovered a living archive of legal cases, public investigations, and resolved conflicts.
+You have discovered a living archive of AI-assisted advocacy and investigation.

-It was built to survive beyond paper files and disappearing records.
+It was built to survive beyond social media and disappearing records.

 Our Mission